This post contains affiliate links. Read my disclosure policy here.

 This Vegan Pie Crust is flaky, buttery and so easy to make!
 It calls for 7 simple ingredients and works perfectly for a variety of sweet and savory recipes.
 Plus, it's freezer-friendly!
 Check out my easy instructions and step-by-step photos for a successful homemade pie crust.

 If you haven't tried your own Vegan Pie Crust yet, you may want to give it a go.
 You'll be surprised at how easy it really is and it's SO delicious!

-It's perfect for a simple vegan pot pie or dinner and it's fancy enough for your holiday table.
+It's perfect for a simple vegan pot pie or a delicious vegan quiche and it's fancy enough for your holiday table.
 It'll totally impress your dinner guests with its rustic appeal and flaky-golden crust!

-You don't need any fancy equipment either, just a pie pan, mixing bowl, rolling pin, pastry cutter (or 2 butter knives).
+Plus, you don't need any fancy equipment either, just a pie pan, mixing bowl, rolling pin, pastry cutter (or 2 butter knives).
 That's it!

 Ingredients Needed